 It’s natural to want to stop most activities when you’re in pain.
 If you’re in a lot of pain, this can help in the short term, but staying active should be a priority.
 Research has shown that reduced mobility can cause further issues with pain as well as have a detrimental effect on your mental health too.
 A good exercise to try is yoga, swimming, and stationary cycling.

 Trained physical therapists are experts in helping you to identify pain and help relieve it through a range of movements and exercises.
+Using pain management techniques, they can help you reduce pain, fatigue, and stay fit.
 They can also give you advice on how to manage your condition and adjust your lifestyle.
 There are many types of physical therapists who specialize in treating certain types of issues or traumatic injury, seniors, and pre and post-natal care.

 The practise of yoga has been used for thousands of years, and with good reason, it works.
 Yoga is a great way to improve your overall health as well as keep your muscles and joints mobilized and healthy.
 Many people have put off yoga because they think that it’s all headstands and folding yourself up into weird positions but there is a type of yoga for every level, so give it a try.